cpbuckingham/crud-template/README.md

 Plus a linked up boiler plate for testing.

-Save an hour with CRUD-TEMPLATE with a fully connected TDD/BDD Authenticated App.
+Save an hour with RESTful App Maker with a fully connected TDD/BDD Authenticated App.

 Follow the steps to get started.